Adtech veteran Marcus Startzel becomes CEO at Whitebox

-Marcus Startzel is moving from the adtech to ecommerce: He’s becoming the new CEO at Whitebox.
+Marcus Startzel is moving from adtech to e-commerce: He’s becoming the new CEO at Whitebox.

 One of his first tasks, apparently, will be raising a Series A.